Baden-Baden: Artistic depiction

-Baden featured in Tolstoy's Anna Karenina (under an alias) and Turgenev's Smoke.
+Baden featured in Turgenev's Smoke.
 Dostoyevsky wrote The Gambler while compulsively gambling at the town's casino.

-The novel Summer in Baden-Baden by Leonid Tsypkin is inspired in Dostoyevsky's visit to this resort.
+The novel Summer in Baden-Baden by Leonid Tsypkin is inspired by Dostoyevsky's visit to this resort.

 The 1975 film The Romantic Englishwoman was filmed on location in Baden-Baden, featuring the Brenner's Park Hotel particularly prominently.
 The 1997 Bollywood movie Dil To Pagal Hai was also shot in the town.

 Baden-Baden is the subject of a pop song by Finnish songwriter Chisu of how the economic woes of Finland could be solved by selling bottled tears to Europe (specifically Baden-Baden).